runely/calendar-homey/README.txt

-Read ical and trigger on events
+Monitor ical url and check if events are ongoing or starting soon